 Job Security Concerns

 In the dynamic and rapidly evolving economic terrain of Singapore, individuals aged over 45 often grapple with legitimate concerns surrounding job security.
 The recent disruptions caused by the COVID-19 pandemic and other consequential issues have only intensified these apprehensions.
-Recognizing the need for adaptability in such an unpredictable job market, many professionals in this age bracket are strategically opting for part-time financial advisor roles.
+Recognizing need for adaptability in such an unpredictable job market, many professionals in this age bracket are strategically opting for part-time financial advisor roles.

 Strategic Retirement Planning

-As individuals approach their mid-40s, the pursuit of a secure and robust nest egg for retirement becomes an overarching priority.
-Recognizing the significance of strategic retirement planning, many candidates in this age group are actively opting for part-time financial advisor roles.
+As individuals approach their mid-40s the pursuit of a secure and robust nest egg for retirement becomes an overarching priority.
+Recognizing the significance of strategic retirement planning.
+Many candidates in this age group are actively opting for part-time financial advisor roles.
 This career choice is not merely a job; it is a deliberate decision to leverage their accumulated financial expertise to ensure a stable and prosperous financial future.

 The commission-based structure inherent in these roles proves advantageous, serving as a supplementary income source that facilitates the systematic accumulation of funds.
 This approach allows them to construct a financial foundation that supports a comfortable retirement lifestyle and aligns with their long-term financial objectives.